All Episodes

 I'm talking about how it is that people believe it.

-What mean thing is Dick Cheney ever done to anybody?
+What mean thing has Dick Cheney ever done to anybody?

 Or Sarah Palin?

-Some of you may remember when she was Secretary of State for Bush, remember some of the editorial cartoons about her?
+Some of you may remember when she was Secretary of State for Bush.

-As an Aunt Jemima type figure, or a uh some of the hideous editorial cartoons characterizing her her uh or exaggerating her racial characteristics as cartoonists do, and making her out to be some slave who was performing sex acts on Bush, and that's how she got the job.
+You remember some of the editorial cartoons about her as an Aunt Jemima type figure or some of the hideous editorial cartoons characterizing her or exaggerating her racial characteristics as cartoonists do and making her out to be some slave who was performing sex acts on Bush and that's how she got the job.

-And then you hear her speak, and you, how in the world is that stuff ever stick?
+And then you hear her speak and you, how in the world does that stuff ever stick?

 Who are these people that end up believing this?

-We know they're morons, and we but how does it happen?
+We know they're morons, but how does it happen?

 I know I sound naive and simplistic, but I can't help it.

-By the way, I folks, I'm I guess I should apologize.
+By the way, folks, I guess I should apologize.

-I talk about Condoleezza Rice here, and I just I realize I just called Obama a racist.
+I talked about Condoleezza Rice here, and I just realized I just called Obama a racist.

-Well, Condoleez Rice was just admitted into Augusta National, where Tiger Woods is a member and has played and has won championships, and of course Obama's black and plays golf, and Tiger's black and plays golf at Augusta, where Condoleezes, so I'm racist.
+Well, Condoleezza Rice was just admitted into Augusta National, where Tiger Woods is a member and has played and has won championships.

-I want to hear, uh I want you to hear a little bit of uh Nikki Haley, but first.
+I want to hear, I want you to hear a little bit of Nikki Haley, but first, Tom Brokaw.

-This was NBC after Condoleez Rice's speech, Brian Williams.
+This was NBC after Condoleezza Rice's speech, Brian Williams.

 Tom, the dual wars that our nation finds itself fighting longest in our history, Condoleezza Rice, one of the architects of those conflicts.